-So this November, my friend Steff and I went on a day tour at San Rafael River Adventure in Bulacan.
-(Steff is my friend who also went with me in a day tour in a Bataan resort a while ago.)
-We’d already seen social media posts about San Rafael River Adventure before, and it seemed very beautiful and — yes, Instagrammable — so we were pretty excited about it
+Last November 2018, my friend Steff and I went on a day tour at San Rafael River Adventure.
+We’d already seen social media posts about San Rafael River Adventure before, and it seemed very beautiful and — yes, Instagrammable — so we were pretty excited about it.
+Here’s our experience!

 We arrived at the resort just before lunch time.
 Originally, we reserved for a kubo which is good for 4 people, but the receptionist asked us if we wanted to get a glamping tent instead since there were only 2 of us and it’s cheaper.
 So we checked out the glamping tents (regular and “with a twist”, which refers to a glamping tent in a raft by the river).
 We chose the regular glamping tent because although staying by the river is a curiosity, we don’t want to keep climbing up/down the stairs to the river and it was humid there.